List of Roblox games: Grow a Garden

-Grow a Garden is an idle video game released in March 2025.
+Grow a Garden is an idle game released in March 2025.
 The player begins with an empty plot of farmland and some currency to purchase seeds.
 By planting and harvesting crops, they can earn money to buy progressively more exotic plants, where it is visible to other players on the same server.
 The game is known for breaking multiple concurrent user (CCU) records, with at least 22.3 million players having been online on August 23, 2025.
 Previous CCU peaks include over 16 million on June 21, the highest ever recorded in video game history (surpassing Fortnites 15.3 million).

-On November 5, 2025, Grow a Garden is announced to have a movie, produced by Story Kitchen.
+On November 5, 2025, Grow a Garden was announced to have a film adaptation produced by Story Kitchen.

 Hide and Seek Extreme

-Hide and Seek Extreme is a game developed by Tim7775 based on the children's game hide-and-seek, where randomly selected player is chosen as "It" and has to find the other players.
+Hide and Seek Extreme is an action game developed by Tim7775 based on the children's game hide-and-seek, where a randomly selected player is chosen as "It" and has to find the other players.
 The player that is chosen as It also gains a special ability to help them find the other players, while the hiders have the ability to taunt at It.
 Maps generally take place in various environments in a house such as a living room, with players being the "size of toys in a toy store".
 The game's "creative" level design and "easy to jump in and play" gameplay have been praised.

 Jailbreak

-Jailbreak is an action-adventure game which is among the most popular games on the site, accumulating tens of thousands of daily players, and which has been played a total of 7 billion times as of August 2024.
+Jailbreak is an action-adventure game which is among the most popular games on the site, accumulating tens of thousands of daily players, and which has been played a total of 7.9 billion times as of June 2026.
 Released in April 2017, Jailbreaks gameplay consists of players in the role of criminals escaping prison and committing crimes such as heists, as well as players in the role of police and SWAT officers trying to stop them, which Barry Stevens of Entertainment Focus likened to the Grand Theft Auto series.
 The game was conceived and created as a more fleshed-out version of an earlier Roblox game called Prison Life.
 It accumulated over in revenue during its first year of operation.

 Jailbreak was featured in Roblox's Ready Player One event, based around the release of the film.
 Alex Balfanz, a co-creator of Jailbreak, covered his undergraduate education at Duke University using funds from the game.

-In November 2025, it was announced that a film was being produced by Wind Sun Sky Entertainment based on Jailbreak.
+In November 2025, it was announced that a film was being produced by Wind Sun Sky Entertainment based on the game.